manoloonline/SuperSimpleStocks/README.md

       OR

-* Execute it in with classic command line:
+* Execute it using with classic command line:

 # Test

-Some unitary test has been implemented specilly for the most complex class Market
+Some unitary test has been implemented specially for the most complex class Market

 # Author